 Springfield home prices are not only among the most expensive in Virginia, but Springfield real estate also consistently ranks among the most expensive in America.

-Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springfield is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Springfield who work in management occupations (11.05%), food service (9.08%), and office and administrative support (8.82%).

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

 In Springfield, however, the average commute to work is quite long.
 On average, people spend 32.07 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 For the size of the town, public transportation in Springfield is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Springfield, the benefits are reduced air pollution and congestion on the highways.

 The education level of Springfield ranks among the highest in the nation.
 Of the 25-and-older adult population in Springfield, 42.33% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Springfield in 2018 was $39,584, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $158,336 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.